morauszkia/coding-notes/advanced-concepts/functional.md

 Memoization is caching: storing a copy of the result of a complex and resource intensive computation in memory so that we don't have to compute it over and over again.
 Memoization is a tradeoff between memory and speed, so a function that is fast to execute is not worth memoizing.

+### Recursion

+Recursion is the functional programming alternative to regular loops.
+Recursion does an especially great job with nested structures, where the level of nesting is unknown or varying.

+### Functional Transformation

+In functional programming it is useful to return new transformed functions from functions.

+#### Closures

+Closures are functions that access variables that were defined in the scope where the function was created.
+These variables cannot be changed directly, but are accessed by the closure.

+#### Currying

+In certain cases, if we want to pass down functions to other functions or methods, the number of arguments a function takes is relevant, and sometimes we cannot determine it.
+In such a case currying is useful.
+It is the process of transforming a function into another that takes the required number of arguments, and returns inner function(s) that take the additional arguments, and in the end, return the end value.

+### Sum Types

 ## Functional Programming Languages

 Some languages are designed specifically for functional programming, while many modern languages incorporate functional features: